Bishthimanshu27/ToolsAndAutomation/shellExercises1.md

 Explain what the flags `l` and `R` do?

-Did you know you can chain flags together?
+Did you know you can chain options together?

 ## Changing Directories